DinaKlim/Jack_Voncken/README.md

 # Jack_Voncken

-Jack Voncken's notes and resources (Delft University of Technology)
+This repository will contain Jack Voncken's notes and resources (Delft University of Technology)

+Glass, H. J., & Voncken, J. H. L. (2010).
+An easy-to-use program for the determination of common opaque minerals.
+Computers & geosciences, 36(12), 1532-1534.